-A community hub for scientific research and environmental education
+A community hub for scientific research & environmental education

 ALTHOUGH WE ARE NOT CURRENTLY OPENED DUE TO COVID19, WE HAVE CONTINUED TO WORK REMOTELY DEVELOPING MATERIALS AND RESOURCES FOR USE AT THE FIELD STATION.
-SEE OUR STUDENT BLOG FROM THE SUMMER!
 WE MISS WORKING WITH YOU AND WILL BE BACK AS SOON AS WE ARE ABLE!

 For more than two decades, Lamont-Doherty Earth Observatory’s “blockhouse” at the end of Piermont pier has served as an outpost for research, education, and outreach programs centered on the Hudson River and the adjacent Piermont Marsh.
 Originally built in the 1950’s to service Lamont’s research vessels returning from sea, the building was heavily damaged during Superstorm Sandy.
 We are currently in the process of a full building renovation to create a newly designed, updated field station serving multiple goals of research, outreach, and education.